-You (yes, YOU!) can make a difference in the lives of other women, so start your philanthropic journey with Women’s Philanthropic Leadership Circle (WPLC).
+You (yes, YOU!) can make a difference in the lives of others, so start your philanthropic journey with Women’s Philanthropic Leadership Circle (WPLC).

-Together, we can inspire women, support achievement and foster leadership throughout the College of Education and Human Development.
+Together, we can inspire philanthropy, support achievement, and foster leadership throughout the College of Education and Human Development.

-We believe when one woman gives, two women receive.
-As empowered women, we work to empower women.
+We believe when one person gives, two people receive.
 We are WPLC and we rise by helping others.

-WPLC typically hosts three events annually.
-We plan both a fall and spring program as well as a summer awards celebration.
+WPLC typically hosts two events annually.
+We plan a fall program as well as a summer awards celebration.
 Our events encourage social interaction and help to inspire philanthropic giving.
 We hope to see you at our next celebration.
 Don’t be shy, swing by!

-Each year WPLC grants financial awards to women graduate students and “Rising Star” pre-tenure faculty members who are demonstrating leadership and creativity through their academics, research, service, and/or teaching.
+Each year WPLC grants financial awards to graduate students and a “Rising Star” pre-tenure faculty member who are demonstrating leadership and creativity through their academics, research, service, and/or teaching.